-We have segmented our curriculum into pathways to encompass the learning journeys for all of our students and how we teach them.
+We have segmented our curriculum into two main pathways to encompass the learning journeys for all our students and how we teach them; pathway to Employment and Pathway to Independence.

 In order to ensure that the young people are accessing the pathway which is appropriate to their needs we assess them informally around the time of referral, by speaking to previous placements, making visits to the young person, and reviewing the EHCP.
 Alongside this, we would discuss their needs with parents/carer to gauge an overview of how they would be best placed within the school.
+Running alongside the two main pathways, this we have the stepping stones intervention pathway designed for support students who are experiencing significant barriers preventing them from accessing the appropriate pathway.
+This is designed to be short term focussed with key review period.

-Pathway Learning Style Curriculum Assessment PLIs Orchard Formal NC/EHCP NC/Accreditation Yes Woodland Semi-Formal EHCP/NC NC/MAPP/Accreditation Yes Meadow Pre-Formal EHCP/learning passports MAPP/Engagement Model/skills development Yes Steppingstones ЕНСР MAPP NC/Accreditation Yes
+Pathway Learning Style Curriculum Assessment PLIs Woodland Pathway to Employment Semi-Formal EHCP/NC NC/MAPP/Accreditation Yes (when needed) Meadow Pre-Formal EHCP/learning passports MAPP/Engagement Model/skills development Yes Steppingstones Individual ЕНСР МАРР Yes (reviewed 6 weekly)

 Key: MAPP Mapping and Assessing Personal Progress.
-This uses a continuum of Skill Development (published by Equals)

-PLI Personal Learning Intention
+This uses a continuum of Skill Development (published by Equals) PLI Personal Learning Intention